 The university contracts with PayFlex to handle COBRA administration, billing, and premium collection.
-An application for continued benefits under COBRA must be returned directly to PayFlex at the address listed in Section 7: Service Provider Directory.
-Your Dependents may elect to continue coverage under the Health Coverage in which they were enrolled at the time the COBRA Qualifying Event occurred and must make an election within 60 calendar days of the COBRA event or receipt of the COBRA notice, whichever is later.
+An application for continued benefits under COBRA must be returned directly to PayFlex at the address listed in Section 8: Service Provider Directory.
+You and/or your Dependents may elect to continue coverage under the Health Coverage in which you and/or they were enrolled at the time the COBRA Qualifying Event occurred.
+You must make your election within 60 calendar days of the COBRA event or receipt of the COBRA notice, whichever is later.

-Each month, your Dependents will receive a bill for the full premium with instructions for submitting payment.
+Each month, you and/or your Dependents will receive a bill for the full premium with instructions for submitting payment.
 The cost of the coverage will be 102% of the applicable premium for any period of continued coverage.
 The first premium must be paid within 45 calendar days of the individual's election to continue coverage, and must cover the number of full months from the date the coverage was lost until the date the first premium for coverage under COBRA is received.
 Subsequent premiums are due on the first of each month for that month.
-However, the individual will be allowed a 30-day grace period to pay before coverage is terminated for non-payment.
-In most cases coverage begins on the first day after the day the coverage would otherwise have been terminated to prevent a lapse in coverage.
+However, you will be allowed a 30-day grace period to pay before your coverage is terminated for non-payment.
+In most cases, medical, dental, vision and/or employee assistance benefit coverage begins on the first day after the day your coverage would otherwise have been terminated to prevent a lapse in coverage.